 The Peony Garden is located adjacent to the Iris Garden and is home to more than 40 varieties of this early summer bloomer.
 The large colorful flowers will last from 1 to 6 weeks depending on the variety and conditions.
 There are a couple varieties growing here that were hybridized by Marie Schedel.

-A special opportunity for learning about nature as an abundant source of food is on display annually in the Schedel vegetable garden.
+A special opportunity for learning about nature as an abundant source of food is on display annually in the Schedel Vegetable Garden.
 Board member, former director and now volunteer Dr. Reg Noble plants and cultivates the vegetable garden.
 Crops change from year to year but normally included tomatoes, cucumbers, carrots, spinach, cabbage, long bean, sweet peppers, potatoes, broccoli, brussel sprouts and much more.
 Vegetable harvested from the garden and given to volunteers and staff and are not normally available to visitors due to potential liability concerns.